Business Intelligence (BI) Buyer’s Guide for NetSuite ERP Users

-How Google BI for NetSuite can help your business
+How Business Intelligence for NetSuite, Powered by GURUS, can help your business

 A growing number of mid-market companies are realizing that they can build out a sophisticated Business Intelligence strategy without needing to invest millions of dollars.
 With cloud-based systems facilitating scaleable system infrastructures, a platform like NetSuite makes it easy to reduce costs while taking advantage of modern BI technology.

 At the same time, there are countless mid-sized companies that struggle with getting the right data analysis to grow, despite having years of data residing in the cloud.
-The purpose of a NetSuite Data Tool like our Google BI solution is to provide an affordable and low maintenance platform to house large data sets and generate powerful analytics with multiple visualization solutions available to you (Looker, Power BI for NetSuite, Tableau, etc).
+The purpose of a NetSuite Data Tool like Business Intelligence for NetSuite, Powered by GURUS, is to provide an affordable and low maintenance platform to house large data sets and generate powerful analytics with multiple visualization solutions available to you (Looker, Power BI for NetSuite, Tableau, etc).

 Our add-on business intelligence for NetSuite is geared to leverage powerful tools like Google BigQuery, Google’s Data Studio, and more.